 Why Regenerative Medicine

 Cell therapy is useful because as the body ages over time, our natural ability to produce cells, as well as their effectiveness is diminished.
 As we age, the body produces a fraction of the number of cells it used to and our ability to quickly bounce back from injuries is lost.
-This doesn’t happen overnight, as such nagging aches and pains that don’t simply go away start developing, and before long, life of chronic pain can become the norm.
+This doesn’t happen overnight, as such nagging aches and pains that don’t simply go away start developing, and before long, the life of chronic pain can become the norm.

 Regenerative medicine works by utilizing robust cells from donated tissues in order to restore your health.
 Luckily, there exists an ethical, reliable source of cells, called Mesenchymal cells, for those interested in alternative healthcare.